ai-forever/fusion_brain_aij2021/README_EN.md

 To create a parallel training corpus, you can also use [CodeNet](https://github.com/IBM/Project_CodeNet), which contains solutions in 4 languages (C++, C, Python and Java) to 4,000 programming problems, extracted from two online judge web sites: AtCoder (the AVATAR dataset also includes solutions from this resource for some tasks) and AIZU Online Judge.
 For the convenience of participants, we provide an [archive](https://dsworks.s3pd01.sbercloud.ru/aij2021/%D0%A12%D0%A1_translation/CodeNet_accepted_java_python.tar.gz) (the full data is in the repository https://developer.ibm.com/technologies/artificial-intelligence/data/project-codenet/) containing solutions from CodeNet written in Java and Python, broken down by problems.
 However, it should be taken into account that the solutions of one programming problem in different languages are, at least, type IV clones (preserving source code semantics, but having considerable differences in syntax), but they are not guaranteed to be identical to each other, adjusted for peculiarities of languages (literal translation).

-**Test public.** The public leaderboard shall be generated according to the results of model prediction check based on a test set (1,693) from the AVATAR dataset.
+**Test public.** The public leaderboard shall be generated according to the results of model prediction check based on a test set (1,693 samples) from the AVATAR dataset.

 **Test private.** The private test dataset is hidden from participants.
 Its format is similar to the public test set.